Text Services Framework

 In Windows 7, the Language Bar is the core user interface for TSF.
 From the Language Bar, you can select the input language, and control keyboard input, handwriting recognition and speech recognition.
 In Windows 8, the Language Bar is no longer used, and the interface is tightly integrated into the taskbar.

-With Keyman Desktop 9 and later versions, all keyboards are registered through the Windows interfaces, and the key advantage is that Keyman now automatically detects applications that have support for TSF and upgrades the experience for those applications.
+In Keyman Desktop 9, all keyboards are registered through the Windows interfaces.
+This is a significant change over Keyman Desktop 8, but the key advantage is that Keyman Desktop now automatically detects applications that have support for TSF and upgrades the experience for those applications.